gilbertomarcano/graph-plotter/README.md

 * Python GUI with tkinter
 * Add and update images with tkinter
 * Plot points and lines with matplotlib
-* Update and rescale a coordinate system with new points
+* Update and rescale a coordinate system with new point
+* Save result in a png file